 Table of Contents

-In Unity, using AR Foundation often relies on EasyAR to address the device limitations of AR Foundation.
-The following content explains how to correctly configure and use AR Foundation in an EasyAR scene, as well as how to dynamically enable AR Foundation based on device support.
+When using AR Foundation in Unity, it often requires relying on EasyAR to address the device limitations of AR Foundation.
+The following content explains how to correctly configure and use AR Foundation in EasyAR scenes, and how to dynamically enable AR Foundation based on device support.

 Before you begin

-Add AR Session and XR Origin from AR Foundation to the EasyAR scene.
+Add AR Foundation's AR Session and XR Origin to the EasyAR scene.

-Right-click on a blank area in the Hierarchy view, and add Unity's ARSession to the scene through the menu XR > AR Session.
+Right-click in the blank area of the Hierarchy view, and add Unity's ARSession to the scene via the XR > AR Session menu.

 alt text